NilPointer-Software/bdfd-wiki/src/bdscript/guildIDComplex.md

 # $guildID[]
-Finds a server ID using the server name.
+Finds a server ID using a server's name.

 ### Syntax
 ```